DevMAyman/Django_Ecommerce_App/README.md

 ### Step 7: Connect to PostgreSQL

-1. Deploy a PostgreSQL database using Railway.
+1. Deploy a PostgreSQL database using https://railway.app/ .
 2. Start a New Project and choose to Provision PostgreSQL.
 3. Wait for the provisioning process to complete.
 4. Click on your PostgreSQL instance and navigate to Variables.